Shopify/shopify-api-ruby/README.md

 ### Breaking change notice for version 10.0.0

-We've rewritten this library for v10, so that it provides all essential features for a Shopify app without requiring any other packages.
+We've rewritten this library for v10, so that it provides all essential features for a Shopify app without depending on the [Active Resource](https://github.com/rails/activeresource) or [graphql-client](https://github.com/github/graphql-client) libraries.

 Here are the main features it provides: